dougbutner/web-4/README.md

 function bioKeyGenerator(bioData){
 	// Function takes data in the form of user input into their browser or smartphone.
-	// With data, quantifuyable points are taken algorithmically
+	// With data, quantifyable points are taken algorithmically
-	//
+	// These points
 }

 ```